The 2019 Lincoln Print Fair was a great success. Thank you for all your support. Stay in touch. We will be doing it all again in 2020.

 5 Drury Lane

-The fair will also launch exclusive prints by local artists with national and international plaudits, these include:
+The fair launched exclusive prints by local artists with national and international plaudits, these included:

 Darren Neave has curated the displays, he is perhaps better known as one half of ‘The Little Artists’… most famous for making Lego creations of Damien Hirst’s shark and Tracey Emin’s bed… He is also a recent Masters graduate from the University of Lincoln.